-- Next, you will be prompted to log into your Salesforce org.
+- You will be prompted to log into your Salesforce org.

 - You'll then see the following screen.
 Make sure to select Install for All Users and then click Install.

 Description: Optionally add a description.
-You should include any keywords, as this field along with the Name field are both searched during the document selection step.
-End users will also see this field in the template listings.
+You should include any keywords that will be useful when searching for this template, because this field and the name field are searched during the document selection step.
+End users will see this field in the template listings.

-Document Category: Chose a category from the picklist.
+Document Category: Optionally chose a category from the picklist.
 Templates can be grouped together so that a user can browse templates by using a category picklist.
 If needed, you can later customize this picklist.

 Related to Type: Pick an object from the picklist.
 This is the base or primary object this template will use.
-If needed, you can customize this list with your custom objects (Required)
+If needed, you can customize this list with your custom objects.
+This field is required.

 Template Format: Pick an output format.
-To support the same document in multiple formats, simply clone the template with a different "Format" field value (Required)
+To support the same document in multiple formats, simply clone the template with a different "Format" field value.
+This field is required.

-Document Version: Use this field to track any internally used version number (or date) for this template.
-It is only used for reference purposes.
+Document Version: Optionally use this field to track any internally used version number (or date) for this template.
+This is only for reference purposes.

 Available for Use: Keep this box checked (it is checked by default).
 This ensures that the template is visible for new document creation.